Understanding Course Descriptions

 The component indicates the course pedagogy, such as Class (Lecture), Discussion, Field Studies, Independent Study, Laboratory, Practicum, Research, Seminar, or Thesis.
 A course may have one or more components.

-The GE course attribute(s) listed denote which general education requirement(s) and/or competency a course carries:
+The CGER course attribute(s) listed denote which Core General Education Requirement a course carries:

 Prerequisite and/or Corequisite Designation